slimnate/blog/_posts/2023-06-22-dream-capture-co.md

 {:toc}

 # What + Why?
 This project, just like the [Keeper]({% post_url 2022-10-01-keeper %}) app, was also created for my girlfriend.
 She has a photography business and needed a website to showcase her portfolio and booking information.
-I was in need of another project for my portfolio, so I decided to design and build her website for her.
+I was in need of another project for my portfolio, so I decided to design and build a website for her.

 ## Goals/Requirements
 The main goals of this website are: